-Provo City School District (PCSD) is seeking to adopt a comprehensive elementary Mathematics curriculum for grades K - 6 for our 13 elementary schools.
-The goal in this adoption cycle is to provide up-to-date, research-based, relevant, and appropriate materials that will effectively support teaching and learning practices in our K - 6 mathematics classrooms that will also offer teachers and all students greater access to relevant digital resources/tools.
+Provo City School District (PCSD) is seeking to adopt a comprehensive elementary English Language Arts curriculum for grades K - 6 for our 13 elementary schools.
+The goal in this adoption cycle is to provide up-to-date, research-based, relevant, and appropriate materials that will effectively support teaching and learning practices in our K - 6 English Language Arts (ELA) classrooms that will also offer teachers and students greater access to relevant digital resources/tools.